AhmedPlally/WOWCalc/README.md

 1. Open the calculator directly from this link:
    👉 [WOWCalc Online](https://ahmedplally.github.io/WOWCalc/)
 2. Enter the required values.
-3. Instantly get the price conversion between **Gold, USD, and EGP**.
+3. Instantly get the price conversion between **Gold, USD, Cridets and EGP**.

 ⚠️ **No download required.** Just open the link and enjoy!